I was fairly uneasy before creating these cat drawings because I wasn't sure that I was going to be able to manage a credible likeness.

 I hope you try copying these drawings of cats by using the outline for a start.

-Once you get the hang of it and you begin to 'see' what you are drawing, you will have an enjoyable time with good results.
+Once you get the hang of it and you begin to 'see' what you are drawing and you'll have an enjoyable time with good results.

 Click a link below to view various animal illustrations: